mtiepelt/QuantumLatticeEnumeration/README.md

 * `*.pdf` are the corresponding plots
 * `*.costs` contain the detailed costs of each point plotted in the corresponding `*.pdf`

+## Appendix F

+For how to compute the runtime of QPE(W), see `/QPE/README.md`.

+## Experiments on the size of enumeration trees

+### Appendices B, C, G

+For computing the experiments on the number of children and descendants in enumeration trees, as well as experiments on the Jensen gap, see `/fplll_experiments/README.md`.

 # Code Overview